 3.Nude Yoga with Veronika

 I got my kit off for a secret nude yoga session with Veronika in south London.
-I’ve covered my willy for you, but if you go there, you must be fully nude.
+I’ve covered my willy for you on the posts, but if you go there, you must be fully nude.
 Read about my time with Veronika.

 Every time you look at a clock or a watch, did you ever stop and think why we have time?
 Why is it there?
 To find the answers, head to Greenwich Observatory to see the place where time began.